CodeMash-2023-Spring-Workshop/docs/resources.md

 # Resources

-This is a list of resources we reccomend.
+This is a list of resources we recommend.

 ## Documentation